All Episodes

 Anyway, so there's a micromanagement here.

-The Supreme Court struck it down for now.
+The Supreme Court struck it down from now back after this.

 For example, look what the left is saying today.